bloominstituteoftechnology/Data-Structures/Data_Structures_Questions.md

 1. What is the runtime complexity of `enqueue`?

+   O(1) because a linked list does not require a contiguous block of memory.

 2. What is the runtime complexity of `dequeue`?

+   O(1) because a linked list does not require a contiguous block of memory.

 3. What is the runtime complexity of `len`?

 ## Binary Search Tree

 1. What is the runtime complexity of `insert`?

 2. What is the runtime complexity of `contains`?

 3. What is the runtime complexity of `get_max`?

 ## Heap